Earning undergraduate research credit

-You must turn in a reseach agreement by the start of the semester in which you are seeking internship credits to the Department of Biology (FA 147).
+You must turn in a research agreement by the start of the semester in which you are seeking internship credits to the Department of Biology (FA 147).
 You may create your own agreement or pick up a copy of the research agreement at the Department of Biology (FA 147).
 The agreement should include the following:

 - Your name

 - the course you wish to receive credit for (see above)